polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 9. From Internet Explorer, browse to https://code.visualstudio.com/, and from the Visual Studio Code page, install the latest stable version of Visual Studio Code.

-    > **Note:** Except VScode, most of the next steps should be already configured on your VM - please check that the tools are there and you are able to configure them.
+    > **Note:** Except VSCode, most of the next steps should be already configured on your VM - please check that the tools are there and you are able to configure them.
 VSCode is optional - you can perform all of the activities in the labs using just PowerShell, but you may want to explore the VSCode user interface, because it enhances interacting with Azure Stack Hub using PowerShell and ARM templates.

 10. Right-click **Start** and, in the right-hand menu, select **Command Prompt (Admin)**.